osmandapp/web/main/docs/user/plugins/development.md

 In order to make sure that the OsmAnd map is realistic and corresponds to photos of the Earth made from a height (as well as from space), you can use Camera position Widgets.

-Use the following path to display the widget on the map screen:
-*Menu → Configure screen → Left / Right panel → Developer Widgets*

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

+*Menu → Configure screen → Left / Right panel → Developer Widgets*

 ![Camera position Widgets 21](@site/static/img/plugins/development/dev_widgets_camera.png) ![Camera position Widgets 2](@site/static/img/plugins/development/dev_widgets_camera_2.png)